wpmetabox/docsv2/docs/tutorials/create-online-reservation-forms.md

 ## Before getting started

-Along with the Meta Box core plugin from [wordpress.org](https://wordpress.org/plugins/meta-box/), we need some its extensions:
+Along with the Meta Box, we need some its extensions:

-* [MB Custom Post Types](https://metabox.io/plugins/custom-post-type/?swcfpc=1): to create custom post types for the reservations;
+* [MB Custom Post Types](https://metabox.io/plugins/custom-post-type/): to create custom post types for the reservations;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have an intuitive UI to create custom fields in the backend to save the reservation information;
 * [MB Frontend Submission](https://metabox.io/plugins/mb-frontend-submission/): to create forms for users to submit their order from the frontend.
 * [MB Admin Columns](https://metabox.io/plugins/mb-admin-columns/) (optional): show reservation information in the list of posts.